Diabetes and kidney disease

 Toggle: English / Spanish

-In people with diabetes, the nephrons thicken and slowly become scarred over time.
+In people with diabetes, the nephrons slowly thicken and become scarred over time.
 The kidneys begin to leak and protein (albumin) passes into the urine.
 This damage can happen years before any symptoms begin.

 Often, there are no symptoms as the kidney damage starts and slowly gets worse.
 Kidney damage can begin 5 to 10 years before symptoms start.

 People who have more severe and long-term (chronic) kidney disease may have symptoms such as:

 Your health care provider will order tests to detect signs of kidney problems.

 A urine test looks for a protein called albumin leaking into the urine.

 - Too much albumin in the urine is often a sign of kidney damage.

 - This test is also called a microalbuminuria test because it measures small amounts of albumin.

 Your health care provider will also check your blood pressure.
 This is because if you have diabetic nephropathy, you likely also have high blood pressure.